-- Species composition sample an observer sample of a trawl catch in which the observer identifies, counts and weighs all the individual species, then determines the total weight of the sample. - Sample weight the weight of catch which was sorted and sampled by the observer. - Whole haul sample The entire catch was sampled (sorted) by the observer.
-The sample weight equals the Official Total Catch weight as recorded on the Haul Summary Form. - Partial haul sample In this sampling method the bycatch organisms are counted and weighed and the numbers and weight of pollock are estimated for a portion of the catch which is less than the whole haul.
-The observer must be able to make accurate estimates of sample weight. - Weighed sample In this sampling method every organism in the observer's sample is counted and weighed.
-The sample weight minimum is 300 kg, the maximum is equal to the OTC weight.
+Species composition sample - an observer sample of a trawl catch in which the observer identifies, counts and weighs species and determines the total weight of the sample.

+Sample weight - the weight of catch which was sorted and sampled by the observer.

+- Whole haul sample Bycatch is sorted from the entire catch by the observer.
+The sample weight equals the total catch weight as recorded on the Haul Summary Form.
+The predominant species is sub-sampled. - Partial haul sample Bycatch is sorted, counted and weighed from a portion of the catch which is less than the whole haul.
+The sample weight is determined by bin volume.
+The predominant species is sub-sampled. - Weighed sample The entire sample is actually weighed, no weight estimates.
+When using a weighed sample to determine the composition of all species, the sample weight minimum is 300 kg.
+The maximum is equal to the total catch weight.
 Because of the amount of work involved, a weighed sample size is usually smaller than sample sizes obtained using other methods.